chan2git/elastic-detection-lab/lab-recap.md

 ## Query-Based Detection #3

-Using the context batch files being downloaded by a `Invoke-WebRequest` command in PowerShell, we can build a detection that hones in on this event with the query below.
+Using the context of batch files being downloaded by a `Invoke-WebRequest` command in PowerShell, we can build a detection that hones in on this event with the query below.

 ```
 event.dataset: "windows.sysmon_operational" and process.parent.name: powershell.exe and process.parent.command_line: *Invoke-WebRequest* and process.command_line: *bat*